nordeck/matrix-neoboard-standalone/README.md

 Once the change is merged to `main`, a “Version Packages” pull request will be created.
 As soon as the project maintainers merged it, the package will be released and the container is published.

+### Processing Renovate PRs

+Renovate PRs which update packages that are direct dependencies of our packages (and not `devDependencies`) need a changeset as described above.
+Specify the impact as `patch`.

 ### Architecture Decision Records

 We use [Architecture Decision Records (ADR)s](https://github.com/nordeck/matrix-widget-toolkit/blob/main/docs/adrs/adr001-use-adrs-to-document-decisions.md) to document decisions for our software.